YuchenPersonal/YuchenPersonal.github.io/_posts/2023-03-01-ue4-cast-and-cpp-ctor.md

 The problem here I think is related to how a C++ class instance is constructed, because the ASMComponent->GetOwner() is AGun so the returned GunInterface is not nullptr hence the if condition is true.

-However, because we are trying to access the GunInterface's function in Weapon's ctor (Weapon isn't derived from IGunInterface), we stumbles into an area that hasn't be initialized yet.
+However, because we are trying to access the GunInterface's function in Weapon's ctor (Weapon isn't derived from IGunInterface), we stumble into an area that hasn't be initialized yet.

 The conclusion is: don't access things in the child class from parent class's ctor.